saranyaloganathan007-ship-it/python-practice-/README.md

 - File Handling
 To become a job-ready IT professional.

 Thanks for visiting my GitHub profile!

+## Featured Project

+### Calculator Project

+A simple Python calculator that performs:

+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Zero-division handling

+### Technologies Used

+- Python
+- GitHub